mattermost/notices/README.md

 ### Notice Conditions
 Notices can be triggered on the following conditions:

-server version, can onyl target v5.28+
+XXXXXX table of conditions

-Definitions, link to cheat sheet
+server version, can only target v5.28+

-table of what can be used and what cannot
+Definitions, link to cheat sheet table of what can be used and what cannot

 ## Guidelines